What’s the Meaning of Kendrick Lamar’s ‘Not Like Us’ Line: ‘A-Minor’

 Kendrick Lamar’s «Not Like Us,» released on May 4, 2024, stands as a pivotal moment in his ongoing feud with Drake.
 The track, produced by Mustard with contributions from Sounwave and Sean Momberger, is a West Coast hip-hop composition featuring samples from Monk Higgins’s 1968 rendition of «I Believe to My Soul.» Lyrically, Lamar delivers scathing critiques of Drake, addressing allegations of inappropriate behavior and questioning his cultural authenticity.

-A particularly striking line in the song is «Tryna strike a chord and it’s probably A-Minorrrrrrrrrrrrrrrrrrr,» where Lamar holds the note for an extended duration.
+«Tryna strike a chord and it’s probably A-Minorrrrrrrrrrrrrrrrrrr», the rapper sings.
+Here, Lamar holds the note for an extended duration.
 This lyric operates on multiple levels.
 Musically, it references the A minor chord, possibly alluding to Drake’s frequent use of this key in his compositions.
 More provocatively, the term «A-Minor» serves as a pun, insinuating Drake’s alleged inappropriate relationships.

 This interpretation is reinforced by another line in the song: «Certified lover boy?
 Certified pedophiles,» directly challenging Drake’s 2021 album title, «Certified Lover Boy,» and suggesting predatory behavior.